psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 The man stirred uneasily.

-"And why is that, mother? " he asked, in a weak voice hoarse with damp and fatigue; "how is it you will be knowing that I have been in lona at all? "
+"And why is that, mother?" he asked, in a weak voice hoarse with damp and fatigue; "how is it you will be knowing that I have been in lona at all? "

 "Because I knew your kith and kin there, Neil Ross."